Writing a high-quality task

 Here are some best practices we've found, as a community, about writing tasks that improve life for everyone.

-- Watch out for action loops.
+If you're responding to mechanic/actions/perform, make sure the task guards against action events it's not interested in.
 If your task modifies a Shopify resource and also subscribes to that resource's update event, ensure that the task knows to not attempt to update it a second time.

-- If you generate actions that destroy data, log the original values.
+If you generate actions that destroy data, .
 You never know when you'll need to go back and pull the data that was in place before your action ran.

-- If your task sometimes does nothing, log the reason why.
+If your task sometimes does nothing, .
 This simple practice can save hours of customer support time later.

 .
 This is very useful for debugging, before setting a task live.